womgaalbert/Energy-ARIMA-Forecasting/README.md

 Using historical data from the Federal Reserve Economic Data (FRED), we:
 - Decompose the series into trend, seasonal, and residual components
-- Test for stationarity using the Augmented Dickey-Fuller (ADF) test
 - Automatically select optimal SARIMA parameters using `pmdarima`
 - Generate a 36-month forecast (2022–2025) with 95% confidence intervals